Comprehensive oversight by Parliament

 - The State Parliament passes the state laws executed by the government and scrutinises the work of the state government.

-- The Speaker is the highest ranking representative of the State Parliament.
+- The President is the highest ranking representative of the State Parliament.

 State government = executive power